raspberrypilearning/python_scrolling/en/step_4.md

 --- /task ---

-### Make your sprites move

-Now that you have sprites that look the way you want, we need to make them move.
+Now that you have sprites that look the way you want, the next step is to make them move.

 --- save ---